15 Crucial Tips to Prevent a Sledding Accident

 One of the best ways to prevent a sledding accident is to scan the area for objects like trees, rocks, and poles.
 If you see any obstacles or hazards, avoid sledding in that area.
 Some objects like tree stumps or rocks may be covered in snow, making it even more dangerous.
 You should never sled towards a snow bank as it could be a hidden hazard.
 You don’t want to sled into what looks like a fluffy pile of snow only to realize a large rock buried underneath.
 Ouch!

 4. Make sure the landing area is safe

 You need to give yourself plenty of room to stop.
 Choose a hill with a large, flat, and clear landing area.
 Don’t sled on a hill that ends near a road, playground, pond, or fence.

 Sledding on a hill that ends near a street or parking lot is dangerous.
 You risk getting hit by a car if your sled slides into the street.
 Collisions with cars can result in severe injuries or even death.
 Snow and ice reduce visibility and make roads slicker.
-Drivers will not be able to see you as clearly or stop as quickly.
-You may think a hill in your neighborhood is safe if it ends near a road that doesn’t have much traffic, but it isn’t worth the risk.
+Drivers will not be able to see you clearly or stop quickly.
+You may think a hill is safe if it ends near a road that doesn’t have much traffic, but it isn’t worth the risk.